Strong supermartingales and limits of nonnegative martingales: Proof of Theorems 2.6 and 2.7

-Continuing with the proof of Theorem \ref{c1}, the idea is to define the limiting supermartingale $X$ by \eqref{eq:lsup} and to use Lemma \ref{lE6} to enforce the convergence at a well chosen \emph{countable number} of stopping times $(\tau_m)_{m=1}^\infty$ to obtain the convergence in \eqref{C2} for \emph{all} stopping times.
+Continuing with the proof of Theorem~\ref{c1}, the idea is to define the limiting supermartingale $X$ by \eqref{eqlsup} and to use Lemma~\ref{lE6} to enforce the convergence at a well-chosen \emph{countable number} of stopping times $(\tau_m)_{m=1}^\infty$ to obtain the convergence in \eqref{C2} for \emph{all} stopping times.
 It is rather intuitive that one has to take special care of the jumps of the limiting process $X$.
-As these can be exhausted by a sequence $(\tau_k)^{\infty}_{k=1}$ of stopping times, the previous lemma can take care of this issue.
-However, the subsequent example shows that there also may be a problem with the convergence in \eqref{M2} at a stopping time $\tau$ at which $\overline{X}$ is {\it continuous}. \begin{example} Let $\sigma:\Omega \longrightarrow [0,1]$ be a \emph{totally inaccessible} stopping time, $(A_t)_{0 < t \leq 1}$ its compensator so that $(\mathbbm{1}_{\llbracket \sigma, 1 \rrbracket} (t) - A_t)_{0 \leq t \leq 1}$ is a martingale.
-Let $(Y_n)^\infty_{n=1}$ be a sequence of random variables independent of $\sigma$ such that $Y_n$ takes values in $ \{0, n\}$ and $P[Y_n = n] = \frac{1}{n}$.
-Define the \emph{continuous} supermartingale
+As these can be exhausted by a sequence $(\tau _k)^{\infty}_{k=1}$ of stopping times, the previous lemma can take care of this issue.
+However, the subsequent example shows that there also may be a problem with the convergence in \eqref{M2} at a stopping time $\tau$ at which $\overline{X}$ is \textit{continuous}.